thekevinscott/emojiExists/README.md

 # emojiExists

-A function to check whether a string contains all emoji or not
+This is a function that checks to see whether a string contains *all* emoji or not.